miles-no/miles_no/README.md

 - [miles_limes](https://github.com/miles-no/miles_limes)
   - Java integration with CV-partner API.

+## Cloning the repository locally

+Regular `git clone https://github.com/miles-no/miles_no.git` will just clone the repository but create an empty folder for submodules.
+In order to clone along with the submodules, run with `--recursive` flag, i.e. `git clone --recursive https://github.com/miles-no/miles_no.git`

+Since this repository is using Git Submodules, any changes done in the submodule should be pushed into the repository of that submodule.

 ## Updating submodules

 In order to deploy changes you've made to a submodule, you have to update the submodule to point to the latest commit in corresponding repository of the submodule.
 To update a submodule to point to the latest commit, run the following command: